jakesherman/nwac/README.md

 ## Usage

-To see all of the available weather stations, use the `stations` function:
+To see all of the available weather stations, use the `stations` function to get a Pandas Dataframe of station metadata:

 ```python
 import nwac